PyAOS/pyaos.github.io/training.md

 If you're looking for something longer than a single-day workshop, check out the following
 (listed in approximate order from beginner to more advanced):
+* [An Introduction to Python Programming for Scientists and Engineers](https://www.cambridge.org/highereducation/books/an-introduction-to-python-programming-for-scientists-and-engineers/271C02A02E8B775066316E92A68E187A#overview) is an introduction to Python for scientists and engineers who are complete beginner programmers.
+The lead author (Johnny Lin) founded the PyAOS community and AMS Python Symposium.
 * [Python Programming and Visualization for Scientists](https://sundogpublishingstore.myshopify.com/products/python-programming-and-visualization-for-scientists-2nd-ed) is a general introudction to Python for scientists, but some of the plotting and data examples have a meteorological slant because both the authors (Alex DeCaria and Grant Petty) are professors in meteorology.